AshikaDevaguptapu/ETLPipelineCovid-NYC/README.md

                     docker pull puckel/docker-airflow

 You can specify the tag as latest here or make sure that you have downloaded the latest image from docker hub.
 We also have a yml file which can initiate postgres sql, redis in memory DB, and workers, webservers needed for our application.
 The networking of these docker containers will be taken care by docker compose.
 If you want to execute python files or use operators in your dags then you should take celeryexecutordockercompose.yaml file.
 If you opt for sequential executor, you cannot run the tasks in your dag file.
-The yaml file can be downloaded from the bwlow repository.
+The yaml file can be downloaded from the below repository.

                       https://github.com/puckel/docker-airflow